-- 22.1 In working for you we will use our know-how and experience.
+22.1 In working for you we will use our know-how and experience.
 We will share this with you by giving you advice and preparing documents on your case.
 This is our confidential information.
-We also own other rights in material that we produce in dealing with your case, such as copyrights and trademarks (these are called 'intellectual property'). - 22.2 As well as paragraph 1.4, you may not, unless you have our permission: - 22.2.1 release confidential information or intellectual property to any other person; or - 22.2.2 supply, pass on or otherwise commercially use our services.
+We also own other rights in material that we produce in dealing with your case, such as copyrights and trademarks (these are called 'intellectual property').